floriancourgey/blog/_posts/2018-11-07-create-your-first-ovh-cloud-project-iaas.md

 ![todo](/assets/images/2018/11/ovh-manager-cloud-add-server-instance.jpg)

-&nbsp;

-  * Select your closest geographic area, i.e. London UK 1
+- Select your closest geographic area, i.e. London UK 1
-  * Select Debian 9
+- Select Debian 9
-  * Select the cheapest, S1-2, which stands for Server 1 vCore CPU  + 2BG RAM + 10 Go HDD
+- Select the cheapest, S1-2, which stands for Server 1 vCore CPU  + 2BG RAM + 10 Go HDD
-  * The SSH Key should be pre-selected
+- The SSH Key should be pre-selected
-  * Leave Advanced options as is
+- Leave Advanced options as is
-  * Click **Launch Now**
+- Click **Launch Now**

 ![todo](/assets/images/2018/11/ovh-manager-cloud-configure-s1-2.jpg)

-&nbsp;

 Wait 2-5 minutes and a popup should appear with the server IP and the linux root username.
 In my case it was `ssh debian@54.38.40.76`.
 To open this window again click on 'Login Informations'.